httpwg/wg-materials/ietf115/minutes.md

 MN: We can "monkey patch" it, or actually change the parsing algorithm in structured-fields bis.

 JR: Should be in structured fields spec.
-Want implentations to be consistent.
+Want implementations to be consistent.

 MT: Can you talk a little bit more about the rationale?